mrkacan/mrkacan.me/README.md

 - [ ] Adding default props of components.
 - [ ] tabIndex attributes for screen readers.
 - [ ] Transform react-if to jsx-control-statements.
-- [ ] Complete Licenses & certifications, Accomplishments and Download CV.
+- [ ] Complete Accomplishments and Download CV.